Magrewski/SOC-Analyst-Scenario-Simulation-Process/README.md

 - Documented all observations, timestamps, and actions in the SOC ticketing system.
 - Contained the threat by submitting the IOC (`haz4rdw4re.io`) to the DNS/firewall blocklist.
 - Notified and escalated the case to the **Tier 2 Incident Response** team per internal procedures.
-- Recommended enhanced user training on safe downloading practices.
+- Recommended enhanced user training on internet safety and usage practices.

 ---